OpenNews/opennews-website/what/conferences/mozfest/index.md

 * 4:30-5:30pm - final sesssion
 * 5:30-6pm - wrap the day with thank yous and next steps

 We expect it to be a busy, fun, and productive day filled with sharing about our work and building stronger connections with colleagues.
-Registration will open soon and we appreciate any help to spread the word.
+Please [register now](https://ti.to/Mozilla/mozfestHouse-opennews) and help us to spread the word.

 ## Journalism During MozFest
 The Mozilla Festival this year features [five topical spaces](https://mozillafestival.org/spaces) around facets of the health of the internet.
 In particular, the [openness space](https://mozillafestival.org/spaces#Openness) will include journalism-related sessions and one of the organizers of that group is Hacks/Hackers Buenos Aires organizer Mariano Blejman.